omlad93/Computer_Communication/README.md

 * add `../../utils/utils` to `C/C++->Additional Include Directories` (**no need on utils sub-solution**)
 <br>In addition make sure to modify utils to be `.lib`: `General->Configuration Type->Static Library`

+After All that Also dependencies are needed to be defined (each sub-solution if dependent on utils)

 ## Task Managment:
 Sender: Iris
 Receiver: Iris